 Think about it, have you ever gone to a sporting event where your team won a close game?
 You probably high-fived and hugged every stranger in your vicinity as long as they were wearing your team’s colors.
 That’s because sports brings people together through tribalism.
 And tribalism is a part of being in the herd.

 Social media influencers are no different than you are.
 They’re part of the tribe.
-And even if they’re the ones that appear to be leading it – they still have a need for attention and to be liked.
+And even if they’re the ones that appear to be leading it—they still have a need for attention and to be liked.

 You can make the connection happen by reaching out to like-minded influencers and simply befriending them.
 And good friendships are always mutually beneficial.

-Here’s one last gem on psychology from the book Influence: The Psychology Of Persuasion.
-Dr. Robert Cialdini said that a great way to get someone to comply with a request is to, “Isolate one individual from the crowd and tell them what you need.
+Here’s one last gem on psychology from the book, Influence: The Psychology Of Persuasion.
+Dr. Robert Cialdini says that a great way to get someone to comply with a request is to, “Isolate one individual from the crowd and tell them what you need.
 Be precise as possible.
 Do not allow bystanders to come to their own conclusions.
 Pick out one person to assign compliance with a request.”